top of page

 • Height: 1715 mm

-It sits in the same footprint as the Creta and Seltos on paper, but visually it appears taller and wider — stronger road presence.
+It sits in the same footprint as the Creta and Seltos on paper, but visually, it appears taller and wider — giving it a stronger road presence.

 • A single-piece 1.8 m LED DRL (claimed to be the largest on any Indian-made car).